mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 */
 ```

 Horizontally appending our data serves us well most of the time.
-But what if we had two query results that we want to stack _vertically_?
+But what if we want to stack query results _vertically_?

 Let's imagine that our school is incredibly corrupt and uses students' names to determine whether they graduate, not their grades.
 Students pass if their names either 1) start with `A` or `B`, or 2) are five letters long.
 We can find all graduating students by finding students that meet each criterion, then using `UNION ALL` to stack the rows on top of each other.